homedao/docs/docs/whitepaper.md

 As the DAO develops, this section will be fleshed out with answers to the following questions:
 *   What are the KYC and/or other requirements for a staker earning yield through rent payments
-*   Do we need stakers to be residents in the same country as the rental properties they are staking "against”?
+*   Do we need stakers to be residents in the same country as the rental properties they are staking "against"?
 *   KYC and/or other requirements for voting in the DAO (at any level).
 *   Proof of address for stakers or governance token holders?
 *   Do stakers or gov. token holders (of any level) need to be legally members of the foundation in some capacity?